Wave Review (Formerly Wave Accounting)

 Integrations and Add-Ons

 While Wave has dropped several integrations since the last time the first time I reviewed this software, they have added one major integration—Zapier.
 Zapier connects Wave users with nearly 500 third-party add-ons, which addresses one common complaint about the lack of integrations.
 (Note: the Zapier integration doesn’t show up on the Wave side of things.
 To access it, you have to go through Zapier’s site and connect to the Wave API).
 In addition to Zapier, the integration list includes:

 - Paypal – Accept online payments and enable electronic payment of invoices.
 (Read our review here.)

-- Etsy – Connects your Etsy store expenses to Wave and provides a testimonial and media platform to promote your items.
+- Etsy – Connects your Etsy store sales to Wave and provides a testimonial and media platform to promote your items.

 - Shoeboxed – Replaces your receipt shoebox with a cloud-based expense tracking tool.
 Includes receipt scanning and expense reports.

 Wave currently uses 256-bit data encryption as well as a read-only version of banking information to protect private data.
 Data is automatically backed up, and servers are monitored 24/7 by physical security.
 The company is currently transferring to Amazon Web Hosting for added security and uptime (as slow servers and downtime are issues for Wave).
 Read more about Wave’s security measures here.

 The quality of the features the company does offer often rivals and exceeds that of paid software.
 With beautiful invoicing, easy expense tracking, strong customer service, and no artificial limits on the word ‘free,’ Wave is definitely worth a try.